An invariant of link cobordisms from symplectic Khovanov homology: Floer cohomology and singular symplectic fibrations

 \begin{remark} Assume we are given a choice of exact Lagrangian submanifold $(L,K_L)$ in the fibre at infinity or fibre over a boundary marked point at one end of each edge of $\partial B$.
 Then either symplectic parallel transport maps restricted to one of these Lagrangians fail to be defined over the entire edge on which it lies, or else they are defined and the condition $\kappa_Q=0$ uniquely specifies a Lagrangian boundary condition.
 This is the manner in which all exact Lagrangian boundary conditions in this paper are constructed. \end{remark}

-We will be interested in counting compact moduli spaces of holomorphic sections with boundary in $Q$, so it makes sense to require holomorphic convexity of a neigbourhood in $E$ containing $Q$ as follows:
+We will be interested in counting compact moduli spaces of holomorphic sections with boundary in $Q$, so it makes sense to require holomorphic convexity of a neighbourhood in $E$ containing $Q$ as follows:

-\begin{definition} An \emph{enclosed exact Lagrangian boundary condition} $(Q,\rho,R)$ is an exact Lagrangian boundary condition $Q$, together with a smooth map $\func{\rho}{E}{\mathbb{R}^{\geq 0}}$ and $R\in\mathbb{R}$, such that: \begin{enumerate}[(i)] \item $\rho$ splits w.r.t. the trivialisations over all striplike ends \item $\rho^{-1}\left[0,R\right]$ is fibrewise compact and $\rho^{-1}[0,R)$ contains $Q$ \item $\exists\varepsilon>0$ such that on $\rho^{-1}\left(R-\varepsilon,R\right)$ \begin{itemize} \item $J_0$ is defined
+\begin{definition} An \emph{enclosed exact Lagrangian boundary condition} $(Q,\rho,R)$ is an exact Lagrangian boundary condition $Q$, together with a smooth map $\func{\rho}{E}{\mathbb{R}^{\geq 0}}$ and $R>0$, such that: \begin{enumerate}[(i)] \item $\rho$ splits w.r.t. the trivialisations over all striplike ends \item $\rho^{-1}\left[0,R\right]$ is fibrewise compact and $\rho^{-1}[0,R)$ contains $Q$ \item $\exists\varepsilon>0$ such that on $\rho^{-1}\left(R-\varepsilon,R\right)$ \begin{itemize} \item $J_0$ is defined